 Even when sin and misunderstanding burden the communal life, is not the sinning brother still a brother, with whom I, too, stand under the Word of Christ?
 Will not his sin be a constant occasion for me to give thanks that both of us may live in the forgiving love of God in Jesus Christ?

 Thus the very hour of disillusionment with my brother becomes incomparably salutary (a favorable opportunity), because it so thoroughly teaches me that neither of us can live by our own words and deeds, but only by that one Word and Deed which really binds us together—the forgiveness of sins in Jesus Christ.
 When the morning mists of dreams vanish, then dawns the bright day of Christian fellowship.

-2. How did you work through those struggles and what can we learn from you in regards to what it takes to love the Christian community more than our dream of Christian community?
+2. If you have, how did you work through those struggles in regards to what it takes to love the Christian community more than our dream of Christian community?